sandeepgeorge/commercialization-public/manufacture/desktop/dism-app-package--appx-or-appxbundle--servicing-command-line-options.md

 Only use **/SkipLicense** with apps that do not require a license on a sideloading-enabled computer.
 Using **/SkipLicense** in other scenarios can compromise an image.

+Use **/Region** to specify what regions an app package (.appx or .appxbundle) must be provisioned in.
+The region argument can either be “all”, indicating that the app should be provisioned for all regions, or it can be a semi-colon delimited list of regions.
+The regions will be in the form of ISO 3166-1 Alpha-2 or ISO 3166-1 Alpha-3 codes. (https://en.wikipedia.org/wiki/ISO_3166-1).
+For example, the United States can be specified as either “US” or “USA” (case-insensitive).
+When a list of regions is NOT specified package will be provisioned only if it is pinned to start layout.

 **Examples:**

 ```